 This week the pastoral staff of Christ Church New York City (United Methodist Church) called upon Hans Wiesner to offer his professional expertise in developing a “green zone” adjacent to a church located on the outskirts of Cartagena, Colombia.
 The plan calls for an undeveloped space to be repurposed into a park […]

-Upright evergreens can take a beating over the course of a winter such as the one we're experiencing this year.
+Upright evergreens can take a beating over the course of a winter such as the one we’re experiencing this year.
 There are some things you can do to minimize the long term damage.
-Proper preparation is best thing to do in situations such as this, but it's too late for that now, so let's concentrate on what […]
+Proper preparation is best thing to do in situations such as this, but it’s too late for that now, so let’s concentrate […]